 Similar brands to Patagonia

 While Patagonia is certainly a leader in its field, it has some improvements to make and may not be exactly what you are looking for.
-Here are some brands like Patagonia for all your ethical outdoor clothing needs.
+Here are some brands like Patagonia for all your conscious outdoor clothing needs.